 - Science spotlights.
 By writing stories, creating maps, videos and data visualizations, the NCO helps make the scientific discoveries of the LTER Network accessible to resource managers, decision makers, educators, and reporters seeking background.
 Whether working with researchers and outreach managers at individual sites to spotlight a recent finding or explaining the importance of a new synthesis emerging from a working group, we aim for clear, accurate, engaging and visually compelling communication.

 - Social media.
 The NCO has an active social media presence at @USLTER on Twitter, at USLTER on Facebook, and at US LTER on YouTube.
 Like or follow us for the latest news on what’s happening at other sites, as well as resources in science communications, synthetic ecology, and open data.

 - Mailing lists.
 The NCO maintains email discussion lists and records of LTER Network committees.

 - Communications training and resources.
 Need to identify a good freelance producer or writer?
 Looking for some professional development or just putting together a brownbag on blogging, video, or social media?
-We’ll be developing an extensive set of communications resources and offering occasional training opportunities over time.
-If you don’t yet see what you’re looking for, don’t hesitate to connect the LTER Lead Communications Officer, Marty Downs (email@example.com).
+We are developing a set of communications resources and offering occasional training opportunities online, at meetings, and at the All-Scientists’ Meeting.
+If you don’t yet see what you’re looking for, don’t hesitate to connect the LTER NCO Deputy Director, Marty Downs (firstname.lastname@example.org).